Anglican realignment: Dioceses

 The Diocese of South Carolina disassociated itself from the national Episcopal Church on October 17, 2012, and called a diocesan convention for November 17 to "iron out the necessary changes to our Canons and Constitution, and begin to discern the best way forward into a new Anglican future."
 On August 22, 2014, they were accepted into the Global South on an interim basis.
 On March 10, 2017, the Diocese announced its intent to join the Anglican Church in North America.

-Other unaffiliated Episcopal / Anglican organizations in North America
+Other unaffiliated Episcopal or Anglican organizations in North America

-There are a number of other Episcopal / Anglican churches in the United States and Canada.
+There are a number of other Episcopal or Anglican churches in the United States and Canada.
 Those that play a role in the Anglican realignment debate are listed in the next section: